Bio2Byte/constava/README.md

 ### Execution as a python library

-The module provides the `Constava` class a general interface to softwares features.
+The module provides the `Constava` class a general interface to software's features.
 The only notable exception is the extraction of dihedrals, which is done through a separate function.